lablup/backend.ai-docs-webui/docs/login/login.rst

    :align: center
    :alt: Login dialog

-Enter email, username, password, etc., read and agree to the Terms of Service / Privacy Policy, and click the SIGNUP button.
+Enter the required information, read and agree to the Terms of Service / Privacy Policy, and click the SIGNUP button.
 Depending on your system settings, you may need to enter an invitation token to sign up.
-Furthermore, an email may be sent to verify that the email is yours.
-If a verification email is sent, you will need to read the email and click the link inside to pass verification before you can log in with your account.
+A verification email may be sent to verify that the email is yours.
+If the verification email is sent, you will need to read the email and click the link inside to pass verification before you can log in with your account.